-In this talk, we introduce the basic architecture of GLSP and demonstrate with common examples how the framework can efficiently support the creation of custom diagram editors.
-This includes examples available as open source as well as industrial applications of GLSP.
-As Eclipse GLSP has moved to Eclipse only about a year ago and has been very actively developed since then, we will spend special focus on more recently added features of GLSP including:
+In this talk, we introduce the basic architecture of GLSP and demonstrate with common examples of how the framework can efficiently support the creation of custom diagram editors.
+This includes examples available as open-source as well as industrial applications of GLSP.
+As Eclipse GLSP moved to Eclipse only about a year ago and has been very actively developed since then, we will spend time specially focusing on more recently added features of GLSP including:

 - GLSPs integration with Theia, such as native context menus, problem markers, navigation, …

 - Copy & paste support and custom model integration or editing behaviors